CodeProSpecialist/working-config.json-file-for-2025-freqtrade-coin-trading-robot/README.md

 ---------------------
 # Coin List Writer
-First get a Krakin API Key and secret key from their website.
+First get a Kraken API Key and secret key from their website.

 Utulize the following python script to automatically make a profitable coin list every 24 hours.
 Place the python script in your